Opinion: I'm 43 and a proud BTS fangirl. You should be too

 I quickly learned their names and talents.
 RM, the sort of leader of the crew who speaks English (he taught himself by watching "Friends") and rhymes.
 There is Suga (a hip-hop artist whose solo work goes under the name Agust D) and J-Hope (the best dancer), who rap, Jungkook and Jimin, the falsettos, and Jin and V (Tae-hyung), who are able to scale down to alto.
 They write their own music and choreograph their shows.
 They are attractive young men who regularly change their hair color, are fashionable and funny.
 Above all else, they are profoundly talented.

 After watching "Dynamite," I went down a YouTube rabbit hole.
 I found out how they donated $1 million to the Black Lives Matter movement and a video of them promoting their campaign, LOVE MYSELF, at the United Nations.
 I started watching their variety show and every single live performance I could find.
 I've binged their carpool karaoke at least 20 times and it still makes me laugh.
-I've made friends with people on social med
+I've made friends with people on social media.
+A group of women I went to grad school with included me in their BTS text thread where we send each other videos and photos every day.
+I tell my classes how much I love BTS and now my students send me pictures of the group and playlists.

+Almost overnight, BTS has become a fixture in my everyday life.
+Whenever I feel upset, I watch them and they immediately alter my mood.
+I'm not gonna lie.
+I do dance around my kitchen and try to mimic their moves -- that's definitely the 13-year-old in me trying to get out.

+Throughout the pandemic, BTS has managed to thrive.
+The Atlantic's Lenika Cruz beautifully chronicled how their success goes beyond their showmanship.
+Their popularity also lies in their ability to be vulnerable and in the intimate relationships they have forged with their fans through social media.
+They constantly create content to give a sense that they are really there for you.